kodecocodes/i10t/14-other-ios10-topics/other-ios10-topics.markdown

 In this section, you’ll trigger each of the feedback generators when the collection view in EmojiRater scrolls to the top.
 To experience it, you’ll need an iPhone 7 or 7 Plus, and about five minutes! :]

 If you completed the section on preview interactions, you can continue with that project.
 If not, the folder titled **haptic-starter** contains the starter project for this section.

+$[=s=]

 Open **EmojiRater.xcodeproj**, set your development team for the EmojiRater target, and you’re already halfway done!

 ### Implementing UIFeedbackGenerator